kubernetes/test-infra/boskos/mason/README.md

 ## Configuration

 Each configuration is represented by a name.
-The name of confguration maps to the virtual resource type in Boskos.
+The name of configuration maps to the virtual resource type in Boskos.

 Here is an example configuration: